oggewallgren/MATMOD-Modules/Problem Modules/module7/module7.md

 We tried this with different types of input texts and different orders.
 Trying different languages also returns the same result.

 What we learned from observing the different outputs with order 1, is that it didn't make a lot of sense since the algorithm only looks back one letter when determining the next one.
-However we could se similarities between the outputs using diffrent inputs.
+However, we could se similarities between the outputs using diffrent inputs.
 The similarities occured with letters that are rarely used.
-Since they are rarely used the possible letters after this letter are few and this lead to a recognizable pattern.
+Since they are rarely used the possible letters after this letter are few and this led to a recognizable pattern.
 When the program moved to next letter after the rare one, it got confusing right away.
 This is because the randomized letter with a common letter before has much more possibilities for outputs.

-Increasing the order we follow a pattern of the output text becoming more similar to the input text.
+Increasing the order, we follow a pattern of the output text becoming more similar to the input text.
 This is because increasing the number of letters the alorithm is looking back on, we narrow the probability of what letters can appear next.
 Meaning, when increasing the order to near the maximum, we can see many sequences that also is found in the input.
-That is because it not only look back on the previous letters, it utilized the entire matrix for the input text that it creates to see that some sequences are repetetive in the input.
+That is because it not only looks back on the previous letters, it utilized the entire matrix for the input text that it creates to see that some sequences are repetetive in the input.
 This increases the probability of getting the right letter, many times in a row.

 To conclude we can say that to make the output recognizable so that it is similar to the input.
 It is good the maximize the steps we are looking back so that the probability of getting the right letter next increases.
 An extension to this could be to add pattern rocognition.
 This would make it possible the see sequenses of words appearing several times in a text compared to words appearing for the first time.
 ## 4
 Let's start by defining what we know: We denote a person having the disease with $A$ and a positive test result with $B$.
 With these variables we set know:
-- Probability that a person jas the disease: $P[A]=0.0033$
+- Probability that a person has the disease: $P[A]=0.0033$
 - Probability that the test shows positive given that a person has the disease $P[A|B]=0.99$
 - Probability that a test shows positive given that a person does not have the disease: $P[B|A]=0.03$